webdriverio-boneyard/webdrivercss-adminpanel/doc/domains.markdown

 * findAll: retrieve a list of TestGroup, accept filters
 * findTests: retrieve a list of Test, accept filters
 * create: create a TestCase from metadata and Baselines
+* duplicate: duplicate former completed test group for a new build.
+All tests have a NOT_STARTED status
-* createTest: create a new Test object from Screenshot.
-In charge of retrieving Baseline information
+* attachScreenshot: create a new Test object from Screenshot if no existing test matches, otherwise attach the screenshot to matching test
 * updateStatus: update test group status from associated Tests statuses
 * terminateSession: update NOT_STARTED Tests to MISSING